abhishekshil/TOIFeedExtract/README.md

-SHOWS RSS EXTRACT OF TOI
+# RSS EXTRACT OF TOI
 ## Installation

 To use this template, your computer needs: